North Dakota Fighting Hawks men's ice hockey: Blais era

 After four quiet years, Dean Blais took over as head coach of North Dakota after John "Gino" Gasparini in 1994.
 In his third season as head coach, Blais led UND to the program's eighth MacNaughton Cup for WCHA regular season champions and fifth Broadmoor Trophy for WCHA playoff champions.
 UND advanced to the Frozen Four after a 6–2 victory over Cornell in the quarterfinal round.
 UND then advanced to the National Championship with a 6–2 win over Colorado College.
 Under Blais, UND won 6–4 over Boston University to win the school's Six National Championship.
 That same season Blais was named recipient of the Spencer Penrose Award for Division I College Coach of the Year.

 North Dakota returned to the NCAA tournament in 1998 and 1999 but were plagued with early-round exits.
 In the 1999–2000 season, after again winning the WCHA Tournament, UND advanced through the 2000 NCAA tournament to the Championship against Boston College, looking for its first NCAA title since 1949.
 BC had a 2–1 lead entering the third period, but UND responded with three goals, with two by Lee Goren.
 Goren tied the game, assisted on Jason Ulmer's game-winning goal, and then scored into an empty Eagles net in the last minute of play to secure the game.
 It marked North Dakota's seventh national title overall and second since 1997, and was also the third time in three years that BC came up short in the Frozen Four.
 Boston College got its revenge over UND the following season when the two teams again faced each other in the National Championship.
 BC won its first national title since 1949 by defeating North Dakota, 3–2, in overtime on a goal scored by sophomore forward Krys Kolanos just 4:43 into OT.

 In 2001, the team moved into the new $100 million, 11,500-seat Ralph Engelstad Arena, replacing the aging 6,000-seat Old Ralph Engelstad Arena that served as the home for UND hockey since 1972.
-After missing the NCAA post-season tournament in 2002, UND returned in 2003.
+After missing the NCAA postseason tournament in 2002, UND returned in 2003.
 North Dakota fell to Ferris State 2–5 in the opening round of the West Regionals.
 And in the 2004 NCAA tournament, UND shut out Holy Cross 3–0 before getting shut out 0–1 in the West Regional Final to Denver.